tracsman/vdcWorkshop/DIY/Maximus/Module01.md

 2. You should see a Key Vault resource
 3. Explore the Key Vault, and the secrets therein
 4. Navigate to the VNet within the Resource Group
-5. Review the subnets in the VNEt
+5. Review the 5 subnets in the VNet
 6. Review the VM and the NIC within the Resource Group

 ## Application Diagram After this Step is Complete